radius-project/docs/docs/content/reference/resource-schema/connector-schema/dapr-schema/dapr-extension/index.md

 ## Overview

-The `daprSidecar` extensions adds and configures a [Dapr](https://dapr.io) sidecar to your application.
+The `daprSidecar` extensions addss and configures a [Dapr](https://dapr.io) sidecar to your application.

 ## Extension format